About Ivo Meier

 Acquire a Piece of the Continuum

 Swiss Digital Craftsmanship.
-Each work is a tangible manifestation of digital research, hand-finished in Switzerland and limited to strictly five editions.
+Each work is a tangible manifestation of thoughts and impulses, hand-finished in Switzerland and strictly limited to five editions.
 Represented by Galerie Helligkeit, I invite you to explore the curated collection or inquire about current availability.